 - Ash trees (Fraxinus spp.) large, handsome trees.

-Catalpa tree (Catalpa bignonioides), adapted to zones 6-10, is famous for the catalpa worms that fishermen love, growing to 20-50 feet, they also make excellent shade trees.
+Catalpa tree (Catalpa bignonioides), adapted to zones 6-10, is famous for the catalpa worms that fishermen love, growing to a mature height of 20-50 feet, they also make excellent shade trees.
 In spring catalpas produce beautiful orchid-like flowers that develop into long hanging pods.

 Japanese maples (Acer palmatum) are large shrubs or small trees with attention-grabbing foliage.
 They like a rich, moist soil and will not grow within very wet or very dry soils.
-Although some varieties get 25 feet in height, probably most will not get over 10 feet tall.
+Although some varieties get 25 feet tall in height, probably most will not get over 10 feet tall.
 These slow growing little trees are strictly for small-scale shading.
-‘Bloodgood’ is a Japanese maple cultivar, preferring mildly acidic, well-drained soil, adapted to zones 7-10, renowned for its beautiful foliage and attractive architecture.
+‘Bloodgood’ is a Japanese maple cultivar, preferring mildly acidic, well-drained soil, adapted to USDA growing zones 7-10, renowned for its beautiful foliage and attractive architecture.
 A wonderful statement piece in your yard.

 Flowering dogwoods (Cornus florida) offer a burst of spring color in white or pink.
 While they grow slowly, they generally max out around 20 feet in height.
-Perfect Plants’ Pink Dogwood features beautiful pink flowers and elegant low branches with shiny red berries attractive to birds.
-The Pink Dogwood is easily grown in average, medium moisture, well-drained soils in zones 5-8.
+Perfect Plants’ Pink Dogwood flowering tree produces beautiful pink flowers and elegant low branches with shiny red berries attractive to birds.
+The Pink Dogwood is easily grown in average, medium moisture, well-drained soils.
+Perfect for shade trees zones 5-8.

 More small shade trees for consideration